-- Score per item: This tests your complete knowledge of an item.
+- Score per item: allows you to test the complete knowledge of an item.

-- With this you can also reward partial knowledge of an item.
+- allows you to reward partial knowledge of an item.

 Score per item

 For a score per item, the item is assessed as a whole:

 - When correct: here you define the score for an item that is completely answered correctly.

 - When wrong: here you define the score for an item that is partially answered correctly or completely wrong.

 - When unanswered: here you define the score for an item that has not been answered.